adinte18/Aquila/README.md

+# ⚠️ Major Rewrite in Progress ⚠️

+> **Important:** The engine is currently being **rewritten for better modularity and platform independence**.
+> Many previously available features are **temporarily unavailable or incomplete** during this restructuring phase.
+> Expect breaking changes, missing systems, and ongoing refactoring until stabilization.

+---

 # Aquila - Vulkan PBR Rendering Engine

 This project is a **Vulkan-based PBR (Physically-Based Rendering) engine** built entirely from scratch with the primary goal of learning and exploring modern graphics programming, Vulkan API usage, and real-time rendering techniques.